denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 F. -p and -m
 G. None of the above

+**The -m or -- module option is used to specify the module and class name.
+The -p or --module- path option is used to specify the location of the modules.
+Option D would be correct if the rest of the command were correct.
+However, running a program requires specifying the package name with periods (.) instead of slashes**

 ---

 4. Which of the following pairs make up a service?